FrezsSec/Setting-Up-OPNsense-Firewall-with-Suricata-IDS-IPS/README.md

 19. Next, we are going to choose IP addresses for each interface.
 Select option 2.
-In my lab, I will assign 10.50.50.254 with subnet mask 255.255.255.0 (subnet 24) to the LAN interface.
+In my lab, I assigned 10.50.50.254 with subnet mask 255.255.255.0 (subnet 24) to the LAN interface.

 ![19](https://github.com/FrezsSec/Building-a-Secure-Network-Lab-Firewall-and-IDS-IPS-with-pfSense-and-Metasploitable-2/assets/173344802/5f79b677-9b12-4889-a3b3-f4aa470c9d3d)